Anger Management Courses

 -Ring Robert mob 0408 579 312, anytime.

 - On on one Anger Courses available immediately, with approved Court Certificate-Glen Waverley.
+Over 950 clients have been counselled since my private practice started in 2010, with over 500 letters written to the courts on behalf of clients.

 - Cost$396 for 4 X one hour sessions, normally held one per week, anytime between 9.00am and 9.00pm, Saturday 9.00am-12.00noon.